IBM-Bluemix-Docs/java/microprofile-json-basics.md

 Everything is strongly typed with JSON-B. If you get a field name wrong, for example, you would see a compile failure since there wouldn't be such a method.
 Creating POJOs can be tedious, but most IDEs support generating getters and setters once the fields are defined, which helps.

 Avoid over-exposure of internal details.
-Several annotations can help you control how your objects are converted to and from JSON: `@JsonbTransient` identifies fields that should not be converted at all, and `@JsonbNillable` specifies how null values should be handled. `@JsonbAdapter` implementations can further customize how data is serialised and deserialized for additional isolation between the wire format and the internal implementation.
+Several annotations can help you control how your objects are converted to and from JSON: @JsonbTransient identifies fields that should not be converted at all, and @JsonbNillable specifies how null values should be handled. @JsonbAdapter implementations can further customize how data is serialized and deserialized for added isolation between the wire format and the internal implementation.
 {: tip}

 ## JSON-P
 {: #java-json-p}

 Before JSON-B existed (which arrived as part of Java EE 8), **JSON-P** (JSON-Processing) was a standardized way to interact with JSON within Java code.
-Prior to this, there were various proprietary JSON parsing libraries, such as IBM's JSON4J.
-JSON-P can be used to parse JSON you've received from a REST call, or to construct JSON you can return from your own JAX-RS methods.
+Before this, there were various proprietary JSON parsing libraries, such as IBM's JSON4J.
+JSON-P can be used to parse JSON received from a REST call, or to construct JSON you can return from your own JAX-RS methods.

 Using JSON-P requires the `jsonp-1.0` feature be enabled in your `server.xml` (or the `microProfile-2.0` convenience feature, which enables all of the MP technologies).